wataru-maeda/try_README/README.md

 ## Main Branches

-- ***master***
-  - Production.
-Fintel production system is up and running based on the code
-  - Expected no bugs, no BETA, no WIP state in the branch
+- ***master***: Production.
+Fintel production system is up and running based on the code.
+Expected no bugs, no BETA, no WIP state in the branch

-- ***staging***
-  - Pre-production.
+- ***staging***: Pre-production.
 Expecting Fintel client test the platform and decide whether we can deploy to the production or not.
-  - No bugs, not beta, wip status of codes in the branch BEFORE the production release
+No bugs, not beta, wip status of codes in the branch BEFORE the production release

-- ***dev***
-  - Development.
-This is where the development activities goes first
+- ***dev***: Development.
+This is where the development activities goes first.
-  - We SHOULD NOT push changes directory.
-  - Always create Pull Request.
-Other developer can review the code and approved it
-  - Use "Squash" option when merging Pull Request

-- ***demo***
-  - Demo code.
+- ***demo***: Demo.
 Demo system is up and running based on the code.
-  - Every time deployment happens, the demo need to be updated at the same time
+Every time deployment happens, the demo need to be updated at the same time
-  - demo === master

 ## Branch Rules